KP824/CS_grad_assessment_prep/README.md

       }))
     g-- catch any errors (db.catch(err))
   3. Create a schema for the db.
 Find out if we need to initialize our table (CREATE TABLE) schema within the elephant SQL browser, or if there's a way to initialize the table within VS code.

+// Setting up Routes file
+1. Create a routes folder then an api.js file
+2. First thing in file is to declare express and import the module
+3. Declare a router and assign to value of express.Router()
+4. import middleware controllers (Will create middleware file next) a-- Make sure require path is going to correct file
+5. Outline basic CRUD requests (get, post, put, delete).
+Each route ends with a (req, res) call back function. a-- Can create console logs in each route to ensure that BE is hitting each step correctly b-- Depending on what is saved to res.locals, we can update the response of data from the BE to the FE
+6. Export the api routes file as a module, so that the server file has access to the routes

+// Set up middleware Controllers file
+1. Declare a variable and assign to database model
+2. Declare variable and assign to empty object so we can create methods for middleware
+3. When creating middleware controller, keep in since each method accepts three parameters (req, res, next).
+Best use case has been creating them as async functions and implementing the try, catch blocks. a-- Besure to return next() within both try and catch blocks b-- can use res.locals object to return specific information to the FE
+4. Be sure to export the controller object name.

+// NOTE FOR TESTING WITH POSTMAN:
+- enter correct address pathway
+- for inputs ensure body option is selected
+- select raw option, also change dropdown option from TEXT to JSON
+- In the body box, make sure to create your test inputs in JSON format (everything goes in an object)
+- preface each column with their proper key name that you'll be using in the destructuring of the req.body

   Tasks for tomorrow:
   - Create basicl CRUD routes and middle ware